monyarm/NovelVM/README.md

 buttons: Resume, Options, About, Return to Launcher, and Quit.
 Selecting `Options` will display a dialog where basic audio settings, such as volume levels, can be adjusted.
-Selecting 'Return to Launcher' will close the current game and return the user back to the ScummVM Launcher, where another game may be selected to play.
+Selecting 'Return to Launcher' will close the current game and return the user back to the NovelVM Launcher, where another game may be selected to play.

 Note: Returning to the Launcher is not supported by all of the engines,